 After registering and confirming my company’s email address, I was met with a blank dashboard.
 I could not find any reference to a team ID or anything like that.

-Old Stack Overflow questions did not help, as it seems that Apple have a bad habit of moving this team ID around.
+Old Stack Overflow questions did not help.
+This is because Apple seems to have a bad habit of moving this team ID around.

 Eventually, I discovered that you won’t be given a team ID until you enroll in the Apple Developer Program.
 At the time of writing, a link to the Apple Developer Program was located at the bottom of the main developer dashboard.